alien4cloud/alien4cloud.github.io/documentation/cloudify2_driver/tosca_archive.markdown

 Here are informations about how to adapt your TOSCA archives.

-You might first want to go check about [Component guide](../components_guide "Component guide") before continuing, as we assume here that you are familiar with those concepts.
+You might first want to go check about [TOSCA guide](#/documentation/tosca_ref/tosca_concepts.html "TOSCA guide") before continuing, as we assume here that you are familiar with those concepts.

 {% children %}